 Updates provide crucial enhancements, fixes, and features for your Pinta software.
 Based on your installation method, the commands to update Pinta are:

-APT Update Command for Pinta on Ubuntu
+APT Update Command for Pinta

 You need to run the following command in your terminal to update Pinta when installed using the APT package manager.
 This command fetches the list of available updates (upgrade) and then installs them: